addisonj/bouncer/README.md

 ```
   // port to listen on
   "port" : 8000,
-  // secret to use (match with your advertisement), if no key is provided, all services are accepted
+  // secret to use (match with your advertisement)
   "secret" : "mysecret",
   // OPTIONAL - key used to encrypt
   "key": "123456789123",